ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - decorating
     bio: Aaron is a true team player who supervises our wire preparation and cable assembly production areas.
-He has served an incredible 10 years with the company and has proved excellent leadership skills which has shown been an invaluable .
+He has served an incredible 10 years with the company and has proved excellent leadership skills which has been invaluable for the companies growth.
 In his spare time Aaron enjoys computer programming and music & drumming, followed by his favourite Indian dish!
     image: /img/aaron-hesketh.jpg
   - name: Kevin Westfield
     jobtitle: Stores Supervisor